JaGeo/LobsterPy/README.md

 This is a package that enables automatic plotting of Lobster outputs.
 You can download Lobster on [http://www.cohp.de](http://www.cohp.de).
 Currently, only VASP/Lobster computations are supported.

+Please note that LobsterPy relies on your Lobster outputs.
+Thus, please make sure that the outputs have enough information for our (automatic) analysis.

 ## Installation

 You can now use ``pip install lobsterpy`` to install it.